mkeen/rxcouch/README.md

 ##### Change Tracking

-Before document changes are propagated either to or from a `BehaviorSubject` that represents a known document, the potentially changed document is hashed and compared against a previously indexed (by document id) hash of the document.
+Before document changes are propagated either to or from a `BehaviorSubject`, the potentially changed document is hashed and compared against a previously indexed  hash of the document.
 If the hashes don't match, the document has changed, and it will be passed into the `next` method of the relavent indexed `BehaviorSubject`.
 Finally, the indexed hash entry for the document will be updated.

+## Thank you for using RxCouch!

 🇺🇸